KomputeProject/kompute/README.md

 ## Asynchronous and Parallel Operations

-Kompute provides flexibility to run operations in an asynrchonous way through Vulkan Fences.
+Kompute provides flexibility to run operations in an asynrchonous way through vk::Fences.
 Furthermore, Kompute enables for explicit allocation of queues, which allow for parallel execution of operations across queue families.

 The image below provides an intuition on how Kompute Sequences can be allocated to different queues to enable parallel execution based on hardware.
 You can see the [hands on example](https://kompute.cc/overview/advanced-examples.html#parallel-operations), as well as the [detailed documentation page](https://kompute.cc/overview/async-parallel.html) describing how it would work using an NVIDIA 1650 as an example.